INTERVIEW-ABN AMRO steps up shipping finance as sector looks to recovery

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-* ABN AMRO expects to expand ship finance business in coming years
+* ABN AMRO expects to grow its ship finance business in coming years

 By Jonathan Saul

-ATHENS, June 4 ABN AMRO is expanding its shipping finance business as the sector looks to recovery - just as European rivals cut their exposure due to tougher capital constraints, the Dutch state bank's head of shipping said.
+ATHENS, June 4 ABN AMRO is pumping billions of dollars into its shipping finance business as the sector looks to recovery - just as European rivals cut their exposure due to tougher capital constraints, the Dutch state bank's head of shipping said.

 Ship owners ordered large numbers of vessels between 2007 and 2009, just as the global economy sank into crisis.
 Prospects have brightened in recent months as world trade picks up and the ship glut is absorbed.